 From Abamia to Corao and, on the main road, to Cangas de Onís.

 Cangas de Onís: basic information

-Cangas de Onís is an emblematic place in the Principality.
-It is famous for its perfectly preserved Roman bridge and for housing…
+Cangas de Onís is an emblematic place of the Principality.
+It is famous for its Roman bridge perfectly…

 Councils of Oviedo, Proaza, Santo Adriano and Teverga

 Route 27 km.